-The risk taxonomy is a common set of risk categories and definitions intended to ensure adequate risk identification and ownership across the Group.
-The risk categories cover both financial and non-financial risks, and roles and responsibilities are defined for each identified risk category to ensure continued risk assessment and monitoring.
-The taxonomy is reviewed on an annual basis to ensure that the risk categories reflect the Group's current main risks.
+The risk taxonomy organizes and visualizes the most material risk types applicable to the Group and is intended to ensure adequate risk identification and ownership across the Group.
+The risk types cover both financial and non-financial risks, and roles and responsibilities are defined for each identified risk type to ensure continued risk assessment and monitoring.
+The taxonomy is reviewed on an annual basis to ensure its relevance.